jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     ```

 ### Jalapeno REST API
-The Jalapeno REST API is used to run queries against the Arango graphDB and retrieve graph topology data or execute shortest path calculations.
+The Jalapeno REST API is used to run queries against the ArangoDB and retrieve graph topology data or execute shortest path calculations.

 1. Test the Jalapeno REST API: